Article Table Of Contents

-If you happen to be a resident of San Marino, you’re probably not too surprised to find it on the top our list.
+What's the best suburb of Pomona?
+Yorba Linda ranks as the best suburb of Pomona for 2020 based on the most recent Census and FBI data.
+If you happen to be a resident of Yorba Linda, you're probably not too surprised to find it on the top our list.

 We'll tell you what makes each of these 10 Pomona 'burbs better than the rest--but first, a bit about our methodology.